ahmadyazdanii/graphql-federation/README.md

 ## Running

-Execute the following command to run the projects:
+Execute the following command to run the project:

 ```bash
 # New Docker versions